 2. Your children will have fond memories of you every time they do the dishes even when they have grown and moved away.

-9. Find support.
+3. You will sleep well at night, knowing you spent quality time with your children and taught them how to care for themselves. - Find support.
 I was lucky to have the support of my friend and my husband.
 Look around you, talk to your parents and in-laws, close friends and husband.
 Find out who is going to be there to support you and who will need more time.
 Surround yourselves with those who do.
 They will come in handy.
 I usually turn in my letter of resignation at least once a year.
 Homeschooling is hard for me.
 I enjoy my kids for certain but the pressure to do it all can be overwhelming.
 Luckily my husband hasn’t accepted it yet.
 I need people I can go to that will support me and help me through those difficult moments.

-10. Make a decision.
+- Make a decision.
 Towards the end of the summer, it will be time to decide if you want to take on the responsibility of your child’s education.
 Think back through the summer, what worked?
 What didn’t?
 How do you feel after a summer of mindfully mentoring and loving your children?

 Weigh out the pros and cons.
 Ultimately, decide what would bring your child the most joy, now and in the long run.
 Go to HSLDA (Home School Legal Defense Attorneys) at hslda.org.)
 Find your state and read the laws.
 There are also many resources on the website to help decide.
 Don’t worry, you don’t have to homeschool to continue these practices.